the Movie Palace

 History of the Saenger

 As a crown jewel of Hattiesburg and part of the Saenger Amusement Company, the 997-seat movie palace was one of seven Saenger Theaters built and operated throughout the South by the Saenger brothers, Abe and Julian.
-Designed by New Orleans architect Emile Weil, the Saenger Theater is one of Mississippi’s few remaining examples of the movie-palace type.
-The Saenger Theater has characteristics typical of the Neoclassical Revival style and Art Deco Style, including Mayan-inspired elements.
-Built in 1929, the Saenger was originally a venue to show silent movies.
-It was constructed at a time when theaters were among the first public structures to benefit from air-conditioning systems.
-The theater boasts it’s original 778-pipe Robert Morton Pipe Organ.
-It is one of the few Robert Morton organs in the United States that is still used in a theater.
+Designed by New Orleans architect Emile Weil, the Saenger Theater is one of the South’s few remaining examples of a movie palace.
+The Saenger Theater has characteristics typical of the Neoclassical Revival style and Art Deco Style.

 The Saenger Theater opened on Thanksgiving Day 1929 to much fanfare.
 The admission charge was six cents for children.
 One of the outstanding features was the organ, which was played before the beginning of a movie and then between shows.
 The theater organ sound, with its ability to mimic other instruments and create sound effects, differs from that of other organs, and today it still brings instant memories to those who heard it in the earlier years.
 The chandelier was something to behold in the small city of Hattiesburg.
 Some mothers admonished their children not to sit under it, as it might fall!